james-priest/100-days-log/README.md

 This repo is used to track progress for Alexander Kallaway's 100 Days of Code Challenge ([https://100daysofcode.com](https://100daysofcode.com)).

-It's available to anyone that would also like to track their progress using GitHub Pages.
-It uses a customized version of the [Leap day theme](https://github.com/pages-themes/leap-day) (see [preview here](https://pages-themes.github.io/leap-day/)) and allows simple customization of page titles & colors schemes.
+It's made available to anyone that would like to fork this repo in order to also track their progress using GitHub Pages.
+It uses a customized version of the [Leap day theme](https://github.com/pages-themes/leap-day) (see preview [here](https://pages-themes.github.io/leap-day/)) and allows simple customization of page titles & colors schemes.

-Table of Contents

 - [Overview](#overview)
 - [Getting Started](#getting-started)